collapsed-stacks/startups/questions/1222/why-are-a-lot-of-young-inexperienced-hackers-better-at-creating-and-running-co.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2014-10-31
 - score: 2

-<p>"Hackers" are not better than anyone else at starting startups in my opinion. </p>
+"Hackers" are not better than anyone else at starting startups in my opinion.

-<p>In fact, I would claim no one is better at starting startups, who succeeds is random; if you disagree, you should be in VC, PE, etc., since within a short-time, you'd be very wealthy. </p>
+In fact, I would claim no one is better at starting startups, who succeeds is random; if you disagree, you should be in VC, PE, etc., since within a short-time, you'd be very wealthy.

 ## Answer 3197